YenWenWang/NSFInvasion2022/Linux/Advance.markdown

 ```

 Let's see what's going on here.
 The first line uses a wild card and so it's basically `for f in A.fasta B.fasta C.fasta`.
 This will create a variable called `f`. `A.fasta` will be assigned to `f` for the first iteration, `B.fasta` will be the next, and so on and so forth.
 Move on to the next line. `do` states the things you are going to do for an iteration.
 And `$f` is calling the variable `f`.
 So, for the first iteration, we are running `makeblastdb -dbtype nucl A.fasta`.
 So on and so forth.
-Note that you can have multiple lines after do and the for loop will run through all of them.
+Note: you can have multiple lines after do and the for loop will run through all of them.
 For example: (Don't run)

 ```
 for f in *.fasta